Shamdan17/Bricking_Bad/use-cases/activate_power-up.md

 **Main Success Scenario:**

 1. User gets a power-up
-2. User clicks the power-up icon or types the first letter of the powerup
+2. User clicks the power-up icon or types the appropriate key
 3. The game removes the power-up from the inventory
 4. The game activates the power-up